christian-vorhemus/azure-percept-py/README.md

 This is the source code for the azure-percept package - an unofficial Python library to access the sensors of Azure Percept in Python.

-**IMPORTANT**: This is an experimental privately written libray, expect bugs.
+**IMPORTANT**: This is an experimental privately written libray without any warranty, expect bugs.
 If you encounter them, please [open an issue](https://github.com/christian-vorhemus/azure-percept-py/issues) on Github.

 ## Connect to your Percept